pyg-team/pytorch_geometric/README.md

 Install `pytorch` and `torchvision` manually ([Installation](http://pytorch.org/)).
 If cuda is available it is recommended to install `cupy` ([Installation](https://github.com/cupy/cupy#installation)).

-To install the additional python packages needed, run:
+Run the following command to install the additional dependencies:

 ```shell
 pip install -r requirements.txt